priyanshu0904/BMW_Landing_Page/README.md

 # Landing Page
 This is a landing page website of BMW Bikes.
-- Uses to show the product
+- Uses to show the products of BMW bikes.